AI-sandbox/gnomix/README.md

   - window_size_cM (float, positive) -  size of window in centiMorgans, use larger windows if snp density is lower e.g. genotype data vs. sequence (default .5)
   - smooth_size (int, positive) - number of windows to be taken as context for smoother (default 75)
   - context_ratio (float between 0 and 1) - context of base model windows (default .5)
+  - windowed_loading (bool) - set to True to read train1 one window at a time, or False to load it fully into memory (default False)
   - retrain_base (bool) - retrain base models using both train1 and train2 once smoother is trained, validation data for a final base model (default True)
   - calibrate (bool) - applies calibration on output probabilities (default False)
   - n_cores (int, positive) - how many units of cpu to use (default is maximum), reduce if you are on a shared cluster and using only a subset of nodes